getify/You-Dont-Know-JS/types & grammar/ch2.md

 0363; // octal for: 243
 ```

 **Note:** Starting with ES6 + strict mode, the `0363` form of octal literals is no longer allowed (see below for the new form).
-The `0363` form is still allowed in non-strict mode, but you should stop using it anyway, to be future-friendly (and because you should be using strict mode by now!).
+The `0363` form is still allowed in non-`strict` mode, but you should stop using it anyway, to be future-friendly (and because you should be using strict mode by now!).

 As of ES6, the following new forms are also valid: